 Interestingly, the user can choose to pedal when they want to exercise or when feeling better.

 You Might Also Like: Best Electric Bikes for Seniors

 These trikes collapse for storage so they’re perfect if you live in a small apartment where space is an issue.

-This design makes them transport friendly as you can park it into your car trunk, bus, or even in a train.
+This design makes them transport friendly as you can park it into your car trunk, bus, or even

 - Fat Trikes

 These are built to handle the toughest terrains and will roll over mud, snow, sand, and every rough trail quickly and safely, giving your aged relative more freedom to cycle everywhere.
 In general, these bikes have robust options including superb suspensions, wider wheel types, and high-grade components.

 Three wheel bicycles have confounded bike manufacturers with their soaring popularity amongst the elderly community.